 There were so many people standing around it was impossible to tell who was in line, who was waiting for a table, and who was waiting to get picked up at the curb.

 When we were in Bangkok a few years back one of the things I quickly learned was that lines don’t mean a lot in Thailand.

 I’m sure that I am overgeneralizing here, but for the most part it was an every-woman-for-herself operation when waiting to use the ladies room, and a few times it got dangerously close to a mosh pit situation when we were trying to board the subway.

-As no one seemed to be paying much attention to the “line” at Pok Pok (too busy applying mustache wax and comparing bird-themed tattoos, I suppose), I used my authentic Bangkok skills and found my way to the front of the line.
-I told myself that the husband and I deserved to get a table first because we had actually been to Thailand (BEFORE IT WAS COOL!) and learned the right way to get to the front of a queue.
+As no one seemed to be paying much attention to the “line” at Pok Pok, I used my authentic Bangkok skills and found my way to the hostess station to get on the list.

 Confession: Just clicking over to Amazon to get you that link was the final push for me to buy it, so I just did.
 It is on its way here!
 Eee!

 Alright, enough about my weird online shopping habits.

 So you’re probably wondering what this long rambling story has to do with this recipe post.
 Right, well one of the dishes we ordered at Pok Pok was a “special of the day,” scribbled on the chalk board as “Thai tomato salad.”